-Unless specifically requested to confidentially support investigations led by qualified safeguarding investigators, CMS staff and associated personnel MUST NOT investigate allegations or suspicions themselves.
+Unless specifically requested to confidentially support investigations led by the safeguarding team and/or qualified safeguarding investigators, CMS staff and associated personnel MUST NOT investigate allegations or suspicions themselves.

 CMS will respond to all concerns or allegations of abuse, neglect, harassment or exploitation in a professional and timely manner.
 All concerns or allegations will always be treated seriously.